 - 1. Safeguarding children and child protection applies to all children up to the age of 18. - 2.
 For those aged 18 and over please see part 14 of the School's safeguarding guidebook. - 3.
-Safeguarding is the action taken to promote the welfare of children and protect them from harm. - 4.
-Safeguarding means: - protecting children from maltreatment; - preventing the impairment of children's mental and physical health and/or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes. - 5.
-Child protection is part of the safeguarding process.
-It focuses on protecting individual children identified as suffering, or likely to suffer, from significant harm.
-This includes child protection procedures which detail how to respond to concerns about a child.
+We recognise that Keeping Children Safe in Education 2024 applies to Post 16 Education as set out in Education and Training (Welfare of Children) Act 2021. - 4.
+Safeguarding is the action taken to promote the welfare of children and protect them from harm. - 5.
+Safeguarding means: - protecting children from maltreatment; - preventing the impairment of children's mental and physical health and/or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.